 5. Whether a car dealer can avail the concessional rate benefit for demo cars?

-Ans: The Demo car is used for the purpose of test drive and sold at a later date.
-It could be considered as “used/old car”.
+The demo car is used for the purpose of test drive which may be sold at later date.
+It could be considered as “used/ old car”.
 Therefore, the dealer can avail the rate benefits which are applicable for the supply of old and used cars, subject to conditions mentioned therein.